Pomegranate Gin Cocktail

 Step seven

-Cap the shaker and shake for 30 seconds.
+Place the lid on the shaker and vigorously shake for 30 seconds.

 Step eight

-Using a strainer to pour, divide the pomegranate gin cocktail between the two glasses and place a sprig of rosemary in each drink.
+Pour, divide, and strain the pomegranate gin cocktail between the two glasses and place a fresh rosemary sprig in each drink.

 I hope you enjoyed this pomegranate gin cocktail!
 It’s festive and yummy, but remember, you can drink it year round!